 Needle stick injuries aren’t just painful for healthcare workers; they’re life threatening.
 A needle stick injury from a used syringe or needle can carry blood-borne pathogens, infecting the victim with disease-ridden microorganisms that can cause HIV, hepatitis and other serious conditions.
 According to the American Nursing Association, 64 percent of nurses report being accidentally stuck with a needle or syringe.
 Of those, a whopping 74 percent say the needle was contaminated.

 If you’re working with needles and syringes, it’s imperative you take the proper safety precautions to ensure you don’t suffer a needle stick work injury.
-Richmond Workers’ Compensation attorney, Michelle Lewane, recommends these safety tips:
+Richmond Workers’ Compensation attorney, Michele Lewane, recommends these safety tips:

 - use needles that have built-in safety controls, such as ones with self-sheathing needles;

 - participate in all workplace safety training, and ensure you know proper handling and disposal procedures;

 - don’t bend, recap or break a contaminated needle; and